mike-gimelfarb/cocoa/docs/introduction.rst

 ============

-The following example optimizes the 10-dimensional <Rosenbrock function `https://en.wikipedia.org/wiki/Rosenbrock_function`>_ using the active variant of the CMA-ES evolutionary strategy optimizer:
+The following example optimizes the 10-dimensional <Rosenbrock function `https://en.wikipedia.org/wiki/Rosenbrock_function`>_ using the active variant of the CMA-ES optimizer:

 .. code-block:: python